-At an in-person meeting held on September 17, 2018 (Meeting), the Board of Trustees (Board) of The Alger Portfolios (Trust), including a majority of the trustees who are not "interested persons" (as defined in the Investment Company Act of 1940, as amended) of the Trust (Independent Trustees), reviewed and approved the continuance of the investment advisory agreement between Fred Alger Management, Inc. (Fred Alger Management) and the Trust, on behalf of the Fund (the Management Agreement), for an additional one-year period.
-The Independent Trustees received advice from, and met separately with, Independent Trustee counsel in considering whether to approve the continuation of the Management Agreement.
+At an in-person meeting held on September 17, 2019 (Meeting), the Board of Trustees (Board) of The Alger Portfolios (Trust), including a majority of the trustees who are not "interested persons" (as defined in the Investment Company Act of 1940, as amended) of the Trust (Independent Trustees), reviewed and approved the continuance of the investment advisory agreement between Fred Alger Management, Inc. (Fred Alger Management) and the Trust, on behalf of the Fund (each, a Management Agreement), for an additional one-year period.
+The Independent Trustees received advice from, and met separately with, Independent Trustee counsel in considering whether to approve the continuation of each Management Agreement.
 The Board considered the information provided to it about the series of the Trust together, and each series separately, as the Board deemed appropriate.
 Fred Alger Management is referred to herein as the "Manager."

-In considering the continuation of the Management Agreement, the Board reviewed and considered information provided by the Manager at the Meeting and throughout the year at meetings of the Board and its committees.
-The Board also reviewed and considered information provided in response to a detailed request for information submitted to the Manager by Independent Trustee counsel on behalf of the Independent Trustees in connection with the annual contract renewal process.
-The materials for the Meeting included a presentation and analysis of the Fund and the Manager's services by FUSE Research Network LLC (FUSE), an independent consulting firm that has no material relationship with the Trustees, the Manager or any of its affiliates.
-In addition, prior to the Meeting, the Independent Trustees held a telephonic contract renewal meeting at which the Independent Trustees conferred among themselves and Independent Trustee counsel about contract renewal matters.
-The Board reviewed and considered all of the factors it deemed relevant in approving the continuance of the Management Agreement, including, but not limited to: (i) the nature, extent and quality of the services provided by the Manager; (ii) the investment performance of the Fund; (iii) the costs of the services provided and profits realized; (iv) the extent to which economies of scale are realized as the Fund grows; and (v) whether fee levels reflect these economies of scale for the benefit of Fund investors.
+In considering the continuation of each Management Agreement, the Board reviewed and considered information provided by the Manager at the Meeting and throughout the year at meetings of the Board and its committees.
+The Board also reviewed and considered information provided in response to a detailed request for information submitted to the Manager by Independent Trustee counsel on behalf of the Independent Trustees in connection with the annual contract renewal process, as well as information provided in response to a supplemental request list.
+The materials for the Meeting included a presentation and analysis of the Fund and the Manager's services by FUSE Research Network LLC (FUSE), an independent consulting firm.
+In addition, prior to the Meeting, the chair of the Board conferred with Independent Trustee counsel about the contract renewal process.
+The Board reviewed the materials provided and considered all of the factors it deemed relevant in approving the continuance of each Management Agreement, including, but not limited to: (i) the nature, extent and quality of the services provided by the Manager; (ii) the investment performance of the Fund; (iii) the costs of the services provided and profits realized; (iv) the extent to which economies of scale are realized as the Fund grows; and (v) whether fee levels reflect these economies of scale for the benefit of Fund investors.

-In approving the continuance of the Management Agreement, the Board, including a majority of the Independent Trustees, determined that the terms of the Management Agreement are fair and reasonable and that the continuance of the Management Agreement is in the interests of the Fund and its shareholders.
+In approving the continuance of each Management Agreement, the Board, including a majority of the Independent Trustees, determined that the terms of the Management Agreement are fair and reasonable and that the continuance of the Management Agreement is in the best interests of the Fund and its shareholders.
 While attention was given to all information furnished, the following discusses some primary factors relevant to the Board's determination.